cozie-app/cozie-apple-website/docs/2_download_data/03_data_overview.md

 | `ts_HRV_lambda` | String | * | Timestamp of when the value of `ts_HRV` was logged in UTC, Format: "%Y-%m-%dT%H:%M:%S.%fZ" | not available |
 | `ts_HRV_trigger` | String | * | String of what triggered the logging action of `ts_HRV` | not available |

-These meta data columns shown in the example above are available for the following field names:
+These metadata columns shown in the example above are available for the following field names:

 <table>
 <tr><td>